Hobospider132/MahiruMate/README.md

 The future plans include:
 - Further dialogue
 - Proper animations for idling, walking and dragging
+- Menu optimisation

 Open to suggestions as well so please message me ideas.
 I will consider them all.

+# I love Indi's balls.
+What will happen to his balls after animations are made?
+Don't worry, I will be releasing an alternative version of each release where Indi's balls will be the pet.
+However, there will be ***NO*** animations for that version, it will ***PURELY*** be the same image seen in these beta releases

 # Demo: